Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Theoretical Analysis of the HFHR Dynamics and Algorithm

-Respectively, Theorem \ref{thm:main} and \ref{thm:exp_convergence_coupling} state that HFHR converges to the target distribution exponentially fast in log-concave and log-strongly-concave setups.
-Before demonstrating the advantage of HFHR over ULD, we will first need to inspect the bound for HFHR when $\alpha=0$, i.e. the ULD case, to ensure it is a tight bound for ULD.
-To this end, we compare our bound with several existing convergence results for ULD with known dependence on the parameters of dynamics in Table \ref{tab:comparison}.

-In the log-concave setup, the $\mathcal{O}(\sqrt{\lambda})$ rate from \cite{cao2019explicit} is optimal when $\lambda \to 0$ and can be realized by isotropic quadratic potential \cite[Remark 1.1]{cao2019explicit}.
-This new result is enabled by assuming growth condition on the Hessian of $f$ and a compact embedding condition, in additional to PI assumption.
-Our result for ULD $\frac{\sqrt{\lambda}}{2\sqrt{L+2\lambda}} = \mathcal{O}(\sqrt{\lambda})$ is comparable to the optimal one in the same $\lambda\to 0$ regime as long as $L = \Theta(1)$.
-Our proof of Theorem \ref{thm:main} is based on the machinery introduced in a recent work on ULD \citep{ma2019there}; however, in \cite{ma2019there}, it is assumed that $\mu$ satisfies logarithmic Soblev inequality (LSI) with constant $\rho$, which is a stronger condition than PI \citep{deuschel2001large, wang2005generalization}, and it does not necessarily hold for generic log-concave measures \citep{bobkov1999isoperimetric}.
-The rate $\mathcal{O}(\rho)$, however, is not directly comparable with other results as \cite{ma2019there} works with a rescaled ULD \footnote{ How a rescaling affects convergence rate can be found in \cite[Lemma 8]{cheng2017underdamped} and \cite[Theorem 1]{dalalyan2018sampling}. }.
+Thm. \ref{thm:exp_convergence_coupling} state that HFHR dynamics converges to the target distribution exponentially fast in log-strongly-concave-and-smooth setups.
+There is an additional acceleration created by $\alpha$ (the HFHR correction) in the exponent.

-In the log-strongly-concave setup, \cite[Theorem \ 1]{dalalyan2018sampling} obtained exponential convergence result in 2-Wasserstein distance with rate $\frac{\sqrt{m}}{\sqrt{\kappa} + \sqrt{\kappa - 1}}$ using a simple and elegant coupling approach, and showed this rate is optimal as it is achieved by the bivariate function $f(x,y) = \frac{m}{2}x^2 + \frac{L}{2}y^2$.
-In Theorem \ref{thm:exp_convergence_coupling}, we use the same coupling approach to obtain an (asymptotically) equivalent rate $\frac{\sqrt{m}}{2\sqrt{\kappa}}$.
+As a sanity check, note for ULD (i.e. HFHR($\alpha=0$,$\gamma$)), \citet[Theorem \ 1]{dalalyan2018sampling} obtained exponential convergence result in 2-Wasserstein distance with rate $\frac{\sqrt{m}}{\sqrt{\kappa} + \sqrt{\kappa - 1}}$ using a simple and elegant coupling approach, and showed this rate is optimal as it is achieved by the bivariate function $f(x,y) = \frac{m}{2}x^2 + \frac{L}{2}y^2$.
+In this case, Thm \ref{thm:exp_convergence_coupling} gives an (asymptotically) equivalent rate $\frac{\sqrt{m}}{2\sqrt{\kappa}}$, and thus our result passes the check.
+Also in this sense, we're not making a shaky claim of advantage by comparing bounds (as they may not be tight); instead, bounds that are being compared here can actually be attained (see Rmk.\ref{rmk:discretizationGaussianConditionNumImproved} for an analogue after discretization).

-After showing that our convergence rate results for HFHR(0, $\gamma$) are comparable to the optimal rates for ULD in many cases, the acceleration of HFHR immediately becomes evident.
-For example, if we set $\gamma = 2\sqrt{L}$ and push $\alpha$ to the upper bound specified in Theorem \ref{thm:exp_convergence_coupling}, we obtain an $\mathcal{O}(\sqrt{L})$ rate in the log-strongly-concave setup.
-Compared with the rate in \cite{dalalyan2018sampling}, this is a speed-up of order $\kappa$.
+Now, given that both $\gamma$ and $\alpha$ are hyperparameters that affect the convergence rate and they are dependent due to the constraints, we illustrate the acceleration enabled by $\alpha$ more precisely by considering a low bound of it: set $\gamma = 2\sqrt{L}$ and push $\alpha$ to the upper bound specified in Thm. \ref{thm:exp_convergence_coupling}; then we obtain an $\mathcal{O}(\sqrt{L})$ rate in the log-strongly-concave setup.
+Compared with the rate in \citep{dalalyan2018sampling}, this is a speed-up of order $\kappa$.